casimp/pyxe/README.md

 -	matplotlib: version 1.5
 -	h5py: version 2.5.0

 The new mono analysis module relies on pyFAI, which is a software package developed at the ESRF, designed to reduce SAXS, WAXS and XRPD images recorded by area detectors to 1D plots or 2D patterns (known as caking or azimuthal regrouping).
 PyFAI functionality under python 3 is limited and how this will be best integrated into the EDI12 workflow is still under consideration.
+Testing has so far been completed using:

 -	Python: version 2.7.11
 -	pyFAI: version 0.11.0